top of page

 #3 Keep Going, You're Doing Great

 1% better every day is all you need.
 Life is not a race to get anywhere.
 You’re here to enjoy the process.
-Rather than piling a bunch of giant unreasonable expectations on yourself, just take ONE SMALL STEP towards a better version of yourself.
+Rather than piling a bunch of giant unreasonable expectations on yourself, just take ONE SMALL STEP towards a better version of yourself and then CELEBRATE yourself for taking that step.

 Heck, I remember a time in life when being one percent better just meant getting out of bed.
 That evolved to flossing ONE tooth.
 Don’t beat yourself up about where you are.
 Take that small step and celebrate it!

-Release the need to compare yourself to others.
-They are on their own journey and where they are has nothing to do with you unless it inspires you and you’re able to use that inspiration to fuel action and change.
+Additionally, release any comparison to others.
+Each person is on their own unique journey and where they are has nothing to do with you unless it inspires you and you’re able to use that inspiration to fuel action and change.